Gustaf Håkansson: Sverigeloppet

-During a few hours off in Söderhamn the police asked him to take a medical exam, which showed that Hakansson was in good health.
+During a few hours off in Söderhamn the police asked him to take a medical exam, which showed that Håkansson was in good health.
 After 6 days, 14 hours and 20 minutes, he arrived in Ystad - 24 hours before the contestants.
 There was a parade with a marching band, fire brigades and Håkansson seated on the shoulders of younger men.
 The next day he had an audience with King Gustaf VI Adolf of Sweden.

 Fame

-Håkansson was subsequently paid to appear in adverts, and he toured a long time in the country's folkparks and old people's homes with his religious songs.
+Håkansson was subsequently paid to appear in advertisements, and he toured a long time in the country's folkparks and old-people's homes with his religious songs.
 He made a record at Liseberg, and became known as the world's oldest recording artist at the time.

 In 1959, Håkansson rode his bicycle to Jerusalem to visit the holy sites.
 His last cycling trips were made after he reached the age of 100 years.

 Death

-He was almost 102 years old at the time of his death, and his wife Maria, who died a year before Hakansson, almost 105.
-The couple are buried in Kvistofta cemetery along with a son, who predeceased them.
+He was almost 102 years old at the time of his death, and his wife Maria, who died a year before Håkansson, almost 105.
+The couple are buried in the cemetery of Kvistofta Church, together with a son who had died young.

-At Johannamuseet in Skurup, Scania there is a permanent exhibition about "Stålfarfar."
+At Johannamuseet in Skurup, Scania there is a permanent exhibition about Stålfarfar.